What's the difference between active and passive investing? Is passive is better, especially for KiwiSaver?

 In the New Zealand context, NZX Smartshares (another passive investor) assessed the performance of New Zealand equity orientated active fund managers and saw that they too underperformed their benchmarks during this period of heightened volatility.

 We are confident in our decision to be a passive KiwiSaver fund manager.
 We think that this will deliver the best returns over time for investors, and this is particularly relevant for KiwiSaver where investment horizons tend to be really long.

 It is estimated that 16% of all equity investments are now held in passive investments, up from 12% in 2014, this growth shows the growing confidence of the investment universe in passive investments.

 The kōura difference

-The kōura KiwiSaver scheme is a passive scheme, we offer investors the opportunity to invest in one of six separate investment funds, all important components to create a balanced portfolio.
+The kōura KiwiSaver scheme is passive; we offer investors the opportunity to invest in one of six separate investment funds, all important components to create a balanced portfolio.
 We ask you a simple set of questions to understand your goals and assess your risk appetite and then generate a portfolio that's entirely personalised for you.
-Our calculators allow you to see just how much you will have in your KiwiSaver based on what you're saving now and will even give you a weekly retirement income prediction.
-This enables you to get a realistic picture of much you can rely on your KiwiSaver for your retirement and what levers you can pull to give you the retirement you want.
+Our calculators allow you to see just how much you will have in your KiwiSaver balance based on what you're saving now and will even give you a weekly retirement income prediction.
+This enables you to get a realistic picture of much you can rely on your KiwiSaver fund for your retirement and what levers you can pull to give you the retirement you want.
 Give kōura a try now and see what your retirement will look like.